-- FLOCERT staff will communicate in a professional and respectful manner which is appropriate to the circumstances in which they find themselves. - FLOCERT staff will listen, empathise and be objective. - FLOCERT staff will share information clearly and punctually and, where possible, in the language best understood by the recipient. - FLOCERT staff will avoid unnecessarily technical language and jargon. - FLOCERT staff will stick to the business at hand and avoid irrelevant discussion on unrelated topics. - FLOCERT staff will respect confidentiality and privacy as set by FLOCERT's procedures and agreements.
+- FLOCERT staff will communicate in a professional and respectful manner. - FLOCERT staff will be objective. - FLOCERT staff will share information clearly and punctually and, where possible, in the language best understood by the recipient. - FLOCERT staff will stick to the business at hand and avoid irrelevant discussion on unrelated topics. - FLOCERT staff will respect confidentiality and privacy as set by FLOCERT's procedures and agreements.